This manual is for Eclector version 0.12.0.

 The standard syntax types and macro character associations used by the ordinary reader can be set up for any readtable object implementing the readtable protocol (see Readtable features).
 The following functions are provided for this purpose:

-This function sets the standard syntax types in readtable (See HyperSpec section 2.1.4.)
+This function sets the standard syntax types in readtable (See Section 2.1.4 Character Syntax Types in the Common Lisp specification).

-This function sets the standard macro characters in readtable (See HyperSpec section 2.4.)
+This function sets the standard macro characters in readtable (See Section 2.4 Standard Macro Characters in the Common Lisp specification).

-This function sets the standard dispatch macro characters, that is sharpsign and its sub-characters, in readtable (See HyperSpec section 2.4.8.)
+This function sets the standard dispatch macro characters, that is sharpsign and its sub-characters, in readtable (See Section 2.4.8 Sharpsign in the Common Lisp specification).

 This function sets the standard syntax types and macro characters in readtable by calling the above three functions.